drduh/macOS-Security-and-Privacy-Guide/README.md

 * [Dylib Hijack Scanner](https://objective-see.com/products/dhs.html) - Scan for applications that are either susceptible to dylib hijacking or have been hijacked.
 * [F-Secure XFENCE](https://campaigns.f-secure.com/xfence/) (formerly [Little Flocker](https://github.com/drduh/macOS-Security-and-Privacy-Guide/pull/237)) - "Little Snitch for files"; prevents applications from accessing files.
 * [Lockdown](https://objective-see.com/products/lockdown.html) - Audits and remediates security configuration settings.
-* [Santa](https://github.com/google/santa) - A binary whitelisting/blacklisting system for macOS.
-* [The Eclectic Light Company - Downloads](https://eclecticlight.co/downloads/) - A collection of useful diagnostics and control applications and utilities for macOS.
 * [Zentral](https://github.com/zentralopensource/zentral) - A log and configuration server for santa and osquery.
 Run audit and probes on inventory, events, logfiles, combine with point-in-time alerting.
 A full Framework and Django web server build on top of the elastic stack (formerly known as ELK stack).
 * [facebook/osquery](https://github.com/facebook/osquery) - Can be used to retrieve low level system information.
 Users can write SQL queries to retrieve system information.
 * [google/grr](https://github.com/google/grr) - Incident response framework focused on remote live forensics.